 Once ovarian cancer is diagnosed, one or a combination of two or more of treatment options may be recommended.
 The treatment will depend on the type and the stage of the disease, and may include surgery, radiation therapy, chemotherapy, targeted therapy, or hormone therapy.
 Here is what you should know about the common treatment options for ovarian cancer.

 The extent and type of surgery is based on the patient's general health and the stage and type of the cancer.

 Chemotherapy uses specific drugs to slow or kill cancer cells.
 With systemic chemotherapy, the medication is injected into a vein or given orally for specific types of ovarian cancer.
+The goal of chemotherapy in early stage ovarian cancer is to decrease the chance of the cancer coming back.
 It can also be injected through a catheter directly into the abdominal cavity, called intraperitoneal chemotherapy or regional chemotherapy.

 Hormone therapy uses hormones or hormone-blocking drugs to treat ovarian stromal tumors.
-Hormone therapy can include luteinizing-hormone-releasing hormone (LHRH) agonists which stop estrogen production by the ovaries, tamoxifen which stops estrogen from stimulating cancer cell growth and aromatase inhibitors which block the aromatase enzyme from converting hormones into estrogen in post-menopausal women.
+Hormone therapy can include luteinizing-hormone-releasing hormone (LHRH) agonists that stop estrogen production by the ovaries, tamoxifen that stops estrogen from stimulating cancer cell growth, and aromatase inhibitors that block the aromatase enzyme from converting hormones into estrogen in post-menopausal women.

 New treatment options continue to be studied in clinical trials, such as immunotherapy, which uses the patient’s immune system to fight cancer, by boosting, directing, or restoring the body's natural defenses against cancer.